Devin Townsend: Creation of the Devin Townsend Project (2008–2012)

 The third and fourth albums in the Devin Townsend Project series, Deconstruction and Ghost, were released simultaneously on June 21, 2011.
 In December 2011 all four Devin Townsend Project albums with additional material were released as the Contain Us box set.
 Townsend performed all four of Devin Townsend Project albums in London and recorded them for a DVD box set called By a Thread: Live in London 2011 that was released on June 18, 2012.
 The first three shows were held at the University of London Union, November 10–12, 2011.
 Ki, Addicted, and Deconstruction were each performed on one night, respectively.
 The show for Ghost was held at the Union Chapel, Islington on November 13, 2011.
 These four shows were each entitled "An Evening with the Devin Townsend Project".

 Despite the Devin Townsend Project being originally a four-album series, Townsend decided to continue working under the moniker and released the fifth album, Epicloud on September 18, 2012.
 Again featuring Anneke van Giersbergen on vocals, Epicloud appeared on several European charts, peaking at number 8 in Finland.
 On October 27, 2012, Townsend performed a one-off show covering his musical career called The Retinal Circus at Roundhouse in London.
 The 3-hour performance was recorded in high definition and released on DVD and Blu-ray on September 30, 2013.
-Also in 2012, Townsend played bass on the debut Bent Sea album Noistalgia.
+Also in 2012, Townsend played bass on the debut Bent Sea EP Noistalgia.
 He also produced the record.

 Another project Townsend has mentioned several times between 2009 and 2012 is Obviouser, an album featuring "creepy, bass driven apocalyptic music" created with an "Ampeg rig" and an "Icelandic choir".
 Working with many projects simultaneously at that time, Townsend stated in 2012 the Obviouser project is vying for pole position until "he wakes up and says 'he wants to do it'".